NamikoYa/nati/src/pages/posts/test.md

 canonical_url: ''

 ---
+Hello beautiful stranger

+I hope you’re doing well.

+This article is rather sad.
+It’s about a state I experience from time to time and I’d like to share it with you.
+I can find myself in that state at random, I don’t know what it triggers or why I suddenly am in that state.
+It just happens.
-It is pressing, pressing on my heart, pressing me down.
-The emptiness filling my body and at the same time leaving so much space, drowning my energy.
-It is as if I suffocate, just inside, struggling with my purpose, my own values about life.
-This space that fills up my whole body, my whole mind, won't let anything else in.
+ It is pressing, pressing me down, pressing on my heart and organs.
+Emptiness filling my whole body, my whole mind, won't let anything else in.
 No emotions, no feeling of being alive.
 I'm not happy but I'm not sad either.
 I can't cry because there is nothing to cry about.
 I can't laugh because there is nothing to laugh about.
-It feels like... it doesn't feel like anything.
-I'm just afraid of feeling absolutely nothing.
+It doesn’t feel like anything.
+I’m just afraid, afraid of feeling absolutely nothing.
+I’m struggling with my inner self, my purpose and value.
+It is as if I suffocate, it drowns my energy and I can’t escape.

+This last for days, sometimes weeks.

+If you have any comments or experience yourself, feel free to email me.